Related

 • Professional background of the applicant

-The mission will welcome 12 companies.
+The mission will welcome 12 to 16 participants depending on budget availability.

 WHAT DO WE OFFER?